gustafnk/microservice-websites-site/index.md

   - However, you need to respect that some users still use HTTP 1.1.
     But they're not that many, and they're getting fewer and fewer, and most of them are on desktop devices and have good network connections.

-- The cognitive capacity of the organisation should be the limit for technology diversity, not the platform itself
+- The architecture should not be the limit for tech diversity
+  - Instead, the limit should be the cognitive capacity of the organisation
   - Staff transfers between teams
-  - Business value of being different?
-Standards, commodification, optimisations
+  - What's the business value of doing things differently?
+Innovation, standards, commodification, optimisations

 - Mobile performance is increasingly important, so client-side JS diversity not viable or wanted, no matter what "base" you have (Custom Elements, Web Assembly, AST-on-the-wire, etc)